-When TA_FIRST is specified, resources are allocated starting from the first task in the queue regardless of request count.
+When TA_FIRST is specified, resources are allocated starting from the first task in the queue regardless of requested semaphore resource count.
 As long as the first task in the queue cannot obtain the requested number of resources, tasks behind it in the queue are prevented from obtaining resources.

-TA_CNT means resources are assigned based on the order in which tasks are able to obtain the requested number of resources.
-The request counts are checked starting from the first task in the queue, and tasks to which their requested amount can be allocated receive resources.
+TA_CNT means resources are assigned based on the order in which tasks are able to obtain the requested semaphore resource count.
+The requested semaphore resource counts are checked starting from the first task in the queue, and tasks to which their requested counts can be allocated receive resources.
 This is not the same as allocating in order of fewest requests.